Phillip-Yeon/team-website-template./README.md

 ## What is this website template for?

-This website template is a HTMl and CSS based website template, and the backend work and server work is not included.
-ANd this website template is for.
+This website template is a HTML and CSS based website template, and the backend work and server work is not included.
+And this website template is for.

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>